Falcons hire former USC coach Steve Sarkisian as their new offensive coordinator

 The hiring is an interesting one, mostly because Sarkisian has very little NFL experience and his reputation took a big hit as he was fired from USC.
 Sarkisian spent 2004 as the Oakland Raiders’ quarterbacks coach; the rest of his experience is in college.

-Sarkisian did have a good run for a while in college, as offensive coordinator and quarterbacks coach at USC for a few years, then he went 34-29 as head coach at Washington, showing enough steady improvement for USC to hire him as its head coach.
+Sarkisian had a good run for a while in college, as offensive coordinator and quarterbacks coach at USC for a few years, then he went 34-29 as head coach at Washington, showing enough steady improvement for USC to hire him as its head coach.
 That relationship ended badly, as Sarkisian took a leave of absence in 2015 and was eventually fired after some alcohol-related incidents.

-Sarkisian ended up at Alabama, and was the team’s offensive coordinator for the championship-game loss to Clemson last month.
+Sarkisian ended up at Alabama, and was the team’s offensive coordinator for the championship game loss to Clemson last month.
 Falcons coach Dan Quinn previously worked with Alabama head coach Nick Saban, so perhaps that connection helped the Falcons hone in on Sarkisian as Shanahan’s replacement, although an SB Nation report said the relationship between Saban and Sarkisian had deteriorated over system philosophy.

 Former Oregon and 49ers coach Chip Kelly had also been a reported candidate to replace Shanahan.

 The Falcons’ offensive coordinator job was an attractive one, given they have an MVP quarterback in Matt Ryan and skill-position stars like Julio Jones and Devonta Freeman.
 Atlanta took a bit of a gamble giving the job to someone who has never been an NFL offensive coordinator before.